Sunny (manga): Volumes

-Film
+Anime film

 On April 17, 2025, Variety announced that Michael Arias will direct an anime film adaptation slated for completion in 2029.
 It will be animated by Dwarf Studios and produced by GKIDS.
-The film will feature at Cannes Film Festival's Annecy Animation Showcase on May 18, 2025, during Animation Day.
+The film featured at Cannes Film Festival's Annecy Animation Showcase on May 18, 2025, during Animation Day.

 Reception

 Sunny was one of the Jury Recommended Works at the 15th and 16th Japan Media Arts Festival in 2011 and 2012, and received an Excellence Award at the 20th edition in 2017.
 In 2016, the manga won the 61st Shogakukan Manga Award in the general category, sharing it with Umimachi Diary.
 It won the award for Best Graphic Novel at the 2nd Cartoonist Studio Prize.
 It was nominated for Best American Edition of Foreign Material at the 2014 Harvey Awards.
 It was also picked as a nominee for 'Best Comic' in the 42nd and the 44th annual Angoulême International Comics Festival held in 2015 and 2017 respectively.

 The first volume of Sunny was chosen as one of the Great Graphic Novels 2014 in the fiction section by the Young Adult Library Services Association.
 It was one of the fifty manga titles selected for a manga exhibition about the promotion of human rights, held by the Tokyo Metropolitan Human Rights Promotion Center in 2015.

 On Anime News Network, Rebecca Silverman gave the first volume an overall grade of B+.
 Greg McElhatton of Comic Book Resources praised the art and claimed it was "the most accessible Matsumoto manga to date" in his review of the first volume.
-Publishers Weekly wrote that the author "deftly weaves a sense of longing and sadness into even the most chaotic scenes, and readers are drawn into the lives of children struggling to be themselves in a world that doesn’t want them."
+Publishers Weekly wrote that the author "deftly weaves a sense of longing and sadness into even the most chaotic scenes, and readers are drawn into the lives of children struggling to be themselves in a world that doesn't want them."